 Chemical Specific ARARs: Existing concentrations of COCs in soil exceed the applicable PRGs (Section 4.6) established pursuant to the applicable chemical specific ARARs.
 This alternative does not reduce concentrations of COCs in soil and concentrations of COCs may not decrease naturally to meet the chemical specific ARARs, so this alternative does not meet chemical specific ARARs which are summarized in Table 6-2.

-Location Specific ARARs: This remedial alternative will be designed and implemented to comply with location specific ARARs relevant to flood hazard, wetland protection, water pollution and discharge controls, wildlife and refuge protection, and protection against introducing undesirable invasive plant species.
-Overall, this alternative complies with location specific ARARs which are summarized in Table 6-2.
+Location Specific ARARs: This remedial alternative will not comply with location-specific ARARs for the GWNWR Wilderness Area identified in Table 6-2 because Site Controls cannot limit access to this area for passive recreational use. .

 Action Specific ARARs: This remedial alternative will be designed and implemented to comply with action specific ARARs relevant to air pollution/noise controls, New Jersey remediation requirements including the Technical Requirements for Site Remediation (N.J.A.C.
 7:26E), occupational health and safety, investigation-derived waste management (if any), water pollution/discharge controls, protection of ecologically sensitive natural resources (including migratory birds), and protection against introducing undesirable invasive species.
 Overall, this alternative complies with action specific ARARs which are summarized in Table 6-2.